BuiltBrokenModding/ICBM-2/README.md

 * Graugger          - Asset Developer

 ##Credits
-If not listed don't fear we are still compiling the credits list after it got removed
+If you or someone you know is not listed but should be just message us with the contribution.
+We will then validate the claim and add the missing name(s) to the list.

 * Adaptivity        - Russian Translations
 * Archelf           - Assets